kyratrades/kyratrades.github.io/docs/videos/musicals.md

 ANY Cabaret Blu-rays, especially the one with Emma Stone.

-Cabaret - North Shore Music Theatre, Beverly MA - October, 1996 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }
+Cabaret - North Shore Music Theatre - October, 1996
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

 Pro-Shot